DigitPaint/gitflow/web/branches.md

     + Develop
     + Release branches
     + Hotfix branches
-- Merges are always non-fastforward
+- Merges are always non-fast-forward
 - Must be merged back into develop whenever something is merged into master

 ## Develop